erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 M_B2_no_U <- lm(D_no_U ~ M_no_U + B2) # No multicollinearity
 M_B1_B2_no_U <- lm(D_no_U ~ M_no_U + B1 + B2) # Multicollinearity through B1

-# The addition of B1 does not impact the value of other model coefficients.
+# The addition of B1 does not impact the value of other model coefficients or
+# the model's predictive performance.
 tidy(M_B2_no_U)
 ```